 - Microwave: You can microwave a few strips for a quick BLT or burger.
 Line the microwave with a couple of layers of paper towel, place the bacon strips down without overlapping, and cover with another layer of paper towel.
-Cook on high for 4-6 minutes, without turning.
-No draining required with this method.
+Cook on high for four to six minutes, without turning.
+No draining is required with this method.

 What Does Bacon Taste Like?

 The taste of regular bacon can vary depending on the breed of the pig, its feed, how the bacon is cut, and especially the processing and curing methods.
 In general, bacon flavor is a combination of salty, sweet, fatty, and smoky notes—any one of which can stand out to a particular palate—making an unmistakable impact when added to a dish.

 Varieties of Bacon